Suggest a Songfact / Artistfact

 This won 1985 Grammy Awards for Best Pop Instrumental Performance and Best Instrumental Composition for Jan Hammer.

-The Miami Vice soundtrack topped the US album chart for 11 weeks in 1985, making it the most successful TV soundtrack of all time until 2006 when Disney Channel's High School Musical
+soundtrack topped the US albums chart for 11 weeks in 1985, making it the most successful TV soundtrack of all time until 2006 when Disney Channel's High School Musical

 beat its record.
 Also on the soundtrack was Glenn Frey's #2 American hit "You Belong To The City